 In the Byzantine Catholic Church, the Great Fast is the name given to the Lenten period, the six weeks before Great and Holy Week (the final week before Easter).
-It is recognized as a penitential time but also a time for personal renewal and transformation.
+It is recognized as a penitential time but also a time for personal renewal in our faith and transformation in our Christian life as followers of Jesus Christ.

 Lent is a time to practice gratitude and humility in response to God’s outpouring of love and mercy for all.
 That love was demonstrated in the ultimate sacrifice anyone could make, giving one’s life for another.
 Jesus did this for all humanity in his crucifixion on the cross to fulfill the promise of salvation in His glorious Resurrection.